 Leeks are related to garlic, onions, shallots and scallions, but have a more delicate and sweet flavor, adding a subtle touch to recipes without overpowering the other flavors in your dish.
+When cooked the right way, they make a tasty accompaniment to lots of meat and fish dishes.

 In this recipe, tender braised leeks are served simply with chicken and topped with a rich, creamy sauce of coconut milk and a garnish of tarragon.
 Quick to prepare, this dish is easy enough for a simple weeknight dinner or elegant enough for guests.